An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation

-The proper motion distributions from WFC3 and Gaia show that the SP-H25 model reproduces kinematics for Galactic bulge stars well, but that near-disk stars may not be well-modeled within a few degrees of the Galactic plane, particularly in optical bands, due to the extinction map used.
+The proper motion distributions from WFC3, Gaia, and VVV show that the SP-H25 model reproduces kinematics for bulge stars near the Roman fields well, but that near-disk stars may not be well-modeled within a few degrees of the Galactic plane, particularly in optical bands, due to the extinction map used.
 The choice to use the \citet{Surot2020} extinction map with an exponential disk scaling optimizes the model to bulge stars.
 For stars at $\lesssim4$ kpc, the line-of-sight dust distribution may cause significant over- or under- extinction, depending on the presence of dust clumps in or beyond the first few kpc out from the Sun.
 Ultimately, a hybrid dust map which combines a nearby 3-d dust map like that from \citet{Lallement2022} with a Galactic-bulge based map like that from \citet{Surot2020} would be ideal to produce realistic extinction values for all stars.
-The flexible SynthPop code structure can make this possible as we continue to improve the models over time.
-Other applications of the SynthPop code seeking to use this model would benefit greatly from selecting an extinction map optimized for their specific region of interest within the Galaxy.
+The flexible \synthpop code structure can make this possible as we continue to improve the models over time.
+Other applications of the \synthpop code seeking to use this model would benefit greatly from selecting an extinction map optimized for their specific region of interest within the Galaxy.

 The extinction-related issues are significantly less strong than in near-IR observations than optical.
 Additionally, the RGBTDS' microlensing survey will focus primarily on bulge stars, which our extinction map captures well.
 The RGBTDS will focus on small $|l|$, where the gradients we see the model-data disagreement in bulge proper motions have minimal effect.
-For wider $|l|$ regions, the \iroman Galactic Plane Survey fields which will have more than one observation epoch will provide valuable new insights on proper motion distributions and perhaps even radial velocities for the spectroscopic fields.
+For larger $|l|$ regions, the \iroman Galactic Plane Survey will provide valuable new insights on proper motion distributions and perhaps even radial velocities for the spectroscopic fields.